Houston Habeas Corpus Lawyer

 - Make sure you have a valid order to the right of possession of the child.
 Check that you have this order; otherwise, you cannot file for a writ of Habeas Corpus.

 - File a petition.
 File your petition in the same court where you received your order of child possession.
 Note that filing a writ in a Texas state court has no deadline.
 You do not need to give notice within a certain period of time.

 - Check with the county clerk.
 It may be more convenient for you to file your petition in the county where your child is currently located, rather than the court that issued your previous orders.
 Check with the county clerk if any local laws prohibit you from doing so (as is the case with the Dallas County Family Law Court).

 - Pay the fee.
 You will have to pay a fee to file a custodial writ of Habeas Corpus in Texas.
 These fees vary by county.
 Call the courthouse ahead of time to inquire about the price and arrive with your claim prepared to pay.
 You may qualify for a waived fee if you submit the proper paperwork.

 - Wait for your co-parent to comply.
 The judge will order the other person to return the child, arranging a court date to do so.
 The other parent will not have the option to argue the order and must comply or face potential criminal consequences.

 Judges will make an order to return a child as quickly as possible, knowing a child’s safety could be on the line.
 Your right to Habeas Corpus in a child custody case will depend on the terms in your original custody order, as well as the actions of the co-parent.
-Working with a lawyer can make the legal process much easier on you, and help you secure the efficient return of your child.
+Working with a skilled and local defense lawyer can make the legal process much easier on you, and help you secure the efficient return of your child.